Pressure anisotropy in polymer brushes and its effects on wetting: Conclusion and outlook

 \section{Conclusion and outlook}

-We investigated the influence of grafting-induced negative stress anisotropy on the wetting of polymer brushes.
-For this, we systematically compared the interfacial tensions determined by integrating the stress anisotropy profile of planar polymer-liquid interfaces, and the difference in interfacial energy probed by extracting contact angles from droplets.
+We investigated the influence of grafting-induced negative pressure anisotropy on the wetting of polymer brushes.
+Focusing on systems where the polymer and liquid do not tend to mix, we systematically compared the interfacial tensions determined by integrating the pressure anisotropy profile of planar polymer-liquid interfaces, and the difference in interfacial energy probed by extracting contact angles from droplets.

-The contact angles of droplets on brushes showed no dependence on the grafting density.
+The contact angles of droplets on brushes showed no dependence on the grafting density, implying that if this brush system studied here exhibits a Shuttleworth effect, it must be symmetric.
 Moreover, they agreed closely with the Young's contact angles computed from interfacial tensions.
-Investigation of the influence of the lower integration limit in the computation of the interfacial tension showed that the negative contribution to the stress anisotropy induced by grafting appears equally in $\Upsilon_{\rm SL}$ and $\Upsilon_{\rm SV}$, implying that this brush system studied here either does not exhibit a Shuttleworth effect, or it exhibits a Shuttleworth effect but it is symmetric.
-Furthermore, we showed that it is non-trivial to divide this system in `bulk' and `interface': while the grafting induced stress exists throughout the bulk, it also extends into the interface.
-Hence, the question whether this system exhibits a symmetric Shuttleworth effect, or no Shuttleworth effect at all, depends on the definition of the interface.
-Regardless, this ambiguity does not have any consequences for the wettability of the brushes.
+Investigation of the influence of the lower integration limit in the computation of the interfacial tension showed that the negative contribution to the pressure anisotropy induced by grafting appears equally in $\Upsilon_{\rm SL}$ and $\Upsilon_{\rm SV}$.
+Furthermore, we showed that it is not possible to divide this system in `bulk' and `interface' at a certain point in $z$: while the grafting induced pressure exists throughout the bulk, it also extends into the interface.
+However, we proposed a route to disentangle the interfacial contribution of the pressure from the grafting-induced pressure, which is applicable over a broad range of parameters.

+In this work, we have focused on systems with interaction parameters such that little absorption of the wetting liquid into the brush occurs.
+Future work might extend this investigation to systems where absorption does occur.